February 15, 2026

 • Weather protection

 Targhees may be KEEN's best sellers, but the Durand II is a technically a better hiking boot.
 It's beefier and more supportive, making it a better option for harder hikes and heavier hikers.
 Personally, I prefer other mid-weight hiking boots at this price, but the Durand is KEEN's most supportive and durable hiking boot.
-Plus, the Durand II Wide (linked below) is my go-to recommendation for hikers with really wide feet—this is the boot I usually recommend to hikers who struggle fitting into other brands' wides.
+Plus, the Durand II Wide (linked below) is my go-to recommendation for hikers with really wide feet.
+This is a hiking boot I recommend to hikers who struggle fitting into other brands' wides.
 As a bonus, the Durand II is only KEEN hiking boot that's made in the USA.

 Men's KEEN Durand II